dbsystel/streckenvideo-ontology/README.md

 # Streckenvideo-Ontology

-This is the ontology used by the Streckenvideo-Knowledge-Graph.
-The ontology was serialized using the Turtle format (.ttl).
-It is available in english and in german.
+This is the ontology used by the Streckenvideo team at DB.
+The ontology was serialized using the turtle format (.ttl).

 ## Licence